Getting started: Starting clustered Hyperfoil

 bin/controller.sh, in second one open the CLI with

-bin/cli.sh and in the third one start the mock server:
+bin/cli.sh and in the third one start the example workload server:

 Connect, upload, start and check out the benchmark using CLI exactly the same way as we did in the previous quickstart: